tsangsiu/RB109/Part_1/Practice_Problems/practice_problems.md

 The above code outputs `"Hello"` and `"Goodbye"`, and returns `nil`.

-On line 8, the method `greetings` is called with a variable `word` passed to it as an argument.
+On line 8, the method `greetings` is called with the variable `word` passed to it as an argument.

-Upon the method invocation of `greetings`, the method paramter `str` is assigned to the object that `word` is referencing, which is the String `"Hello"`.
-Inside the method defintion, as defined on lines 1 to 4, the `puts` methods are called with arguments `str` and `"Goodbye"` passed to them on lines 2 and 3 respectively, hencing outputting `"Hello"` and `"Goodbye"`.
+Upon the method invocation of `greetings` with the arguement `word`, the method paramter `str` is assigned to the object that `word` is referencing, which is the String `"Hello"`.
+Inside the method defintion, as defined on lines 1 to 4, the `puts` methods are called with arguments `str` and `"Goodbye"` passed to them on lines 2 and 3 respectively, hence outputting `"Hello"` and `"Goodbye"`.
 As the last evaluated statement in the method defintion is `puts "Goodbye"`, the method returns `nil`.

 This code demonstrates method defintion and invocation.
 The method `greetings` is defined with a method **parameter** `str` on lines 1 to 4, and it is called on line 8 with an **argument** `word`.
 This also demonstrates how local variables defined outside of a method definiton are made available inside of it by passing them into a method as arguements.